 Prof O’Sullivan graduated from UCC in 1994 and completed specialist training on the Irish National Emergency Medicine training program in 2004.
 He thereafter completed fellowship training in Paediatric Emergency Medicine at the Royal Children’s Hospital (RCH), Melbourne, Australia from 2004-6 and was appointed to a Consultant position at RCH in 2006.
 In 2007, he returned to Ireland to the position of Consultant in Emergency Medicine at Our Lady’s Children’s Hospital, Crumlin.
 From 2008-13, he was Professor and Chair of Paediatrics at University College Dublin, and also National Director of Training in Emergency Medicine.
 He was made a Fellow of the Faculty of Paediatrics of RCPI in 2010.
 Prof O’Sullivan returned to Cork in 2013 to take up a position as Consultant in Emergency Medicine at Cork University and Mercy University Hospitals.
 He is a Principal Investigator with the National Children’s Research Centre and has developed the country’s first research unit in Emergency Medicine.
 He is also a member of the executive management team in the School of Medicine at UCC.

-Prof O’Sullivan joined BSHC in 2014 to develop our acute services and pathways, commencing with the opening of our new 7-bedded MAU for adult medical patients.
-Access to the unit is by way of GP referral only.
-This unit provides patients with:
+Prof O’Sullivan joined BSHC in 2014 to develop our acute services and pathways, commencing with the opening of our the Medical Assessment Unit for adult medical patients.